Lanai Cathedrals Dive

 What kind of boat will be used?

-We dive off two different boats on Lanai.
-Depending on the day you might be on our 37 foot raft or our 27 foot aluminum hull boat.
-Both vessels are fast, comfortable, and provide ample shade from the tropical sun.
+We dive off our 37 foot raft Hoku which is fast, comfortable, and provides ample shade from the tropical sun.

 Are there any restriction(s) on this trip?

-Snorkelers and introductory divers are welcome on our Lanai boats, but only certified divers may enter the overhead environment of the Cathedrals.
+Snorkelers are welcome on our Lanai boat charter, but only certified divers may enter the overhead environment of the Cathedrals.

 You May Also Like